Jonah Heim Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.42).
+- The Dodgers have a 4.43 team ERA that ranks 20th across all league pitching staffs.

-- Dodgers pitchers combine to allow the ninth-fewest home runs in baseball (105 total, 1.1 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).

-- The righty last pitched on Saturday against the New York Mets, when he tossed five innings, allowing one earned run while giving up two hits.
+- The righty last pitched on Sunday against the New York Mets, when he went 4 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.